martinclaus1/drummachine/README.md

 #  🎼 Drumbot

 Drumbot is a fork from [noops-challenge/drumbot](https://github.com/noops-challenge/drumbot).
-The idea is to create a drum computer that is available in the browser.
+The idea is to create a drum computer which is available in the browser.
 It should help students learn new rhythms and improve their timing.
 It uses the [WebAudio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API).
 The frontend is written in [React](https://reactjs.org/) and uses the [Mantine component library](https://mantine.dev/).

 ## How to use it